mbarkdull/FormicidaeMolecularEvolution/README.md

 `./scripts/DataOrthofinder [version number, either 2.4.0 or 2.3.8]`

-This will infer orthogroups and sultiple-sequence alignment-based gene trees; MAFFT is used to generate the multiple sequence alignments and FastTree to generate the gene trees.
+This will infer orthogroups and multiple-sequence alignment-based gene trees; MAFFT is used to generate the multiple sequence alignments and FastTree to generate the gene trees.
 Outputs will be found in a new subdirectory of `/FormicidaeMolecularEvolution/`,